Help With Temporary Orders And Support

 - Child support and spousal support – While temporary orders are driven by a formula, you may contest the amount of post-divorce child support or alimony.
 The guidelines can be skewed if the paying parent is self-employed, paid in cash, or currently unemployed or under-employed.
 Mr. Anderson is skilled at proving, disproving or imputing income in these cases, through subpoena and forensic accounting if necessary.

 - Temporary orders – A hearing may be set within a relatively short period of time to address interim orders that will govern your life until your divorce settlement or trial.
 Based on statutory guidelines, the court will approve temporary custody and visitation, temporary child support and (if applicable) temporary spousal support.
 We will have you prepared for this hearing so that you know what to expect and can plead your case.

 - Emergency petitions and restraining orders – In emergency or hardship circumstances, the temporary hearing may happen within 24 hours.
 The court may issue a restraining order (protective order) for the safety of one spouse and the children, or to prevent either spouse from moving assets or engaging in retaliatory conduct.
 We represent either spouse in restraining order hearings.

 Factors Used In Spousal Support Determinations

-Spousal support is based on various factors such as incomes, length of marriage, age, health and employable skills.
-It could be rehabilitative to allow a lesser-earning spouse to become self supporting, or permanent alimony may apply in a longer marriage (10 or more years) when there is a big gap in the standard of living with a member of the opposite sex.
+Spousal support is based on various factors such as income, length of the marriage, age, health and employable skills.
+It could be rehabilitative to allow a lesser earning spouse to become self-supporting, or permanent alimony may apply in a long marriage (10 or more years) when there is a big gap in the standard of living.

 Modifying Alimony And Child Support Payments